jeheecheon/create-algorithm/README.md

 - Typescript: `src/ts/main.ts`

 ## Enable automatic re-grading feature
-To enable the automatic re-grading feature, you must enter // baekjoon problem_number at the very top of the source code.
-See the preview.
+To enable the automatic re-grading feature, you must enter
+`// baekjoon problem_number` at the very top of the source code.
+Please see the preview.

 Currently, only [boj](https://www.acmicpc.net/) is supported for this feature.
 Other platforms are not supported at this time.
 The following identifiers are treated the same:
 - [boj](https://www.acmicpc.net/): (boj | baekjoon | 벡준 | acmicpc)

 ## Custom Test Case
-For custom example input, enter the input in `src/input.txt`.
+You can also add custom test case for each run!
+Enter your input in `src/input.txt` file.
 The process will automatically restart upon modification.

 # License
 This project is licensed under the MIT License.